How to Start a Team

 ADVERTISE FOR A COACH - This might work, but no one is going to move to your town to get paid nothing or next to nothing to coach your team.
 Your coach will probably be somebody that knows somebody, that knows somebody on your team.
 What you hope will happen is, someone sees the add that knows someone in your area, that used to play lacrosse and that someone tells him.... or her.

-Put an ad on LAXinWV.com.
-Send info to:
+or a notice on LAXinWV.com.
+Send info to: Laxinwv@gmail.com

 US Lacrosse now has various grants available.

-Go the US Lacrosse site here to get started.
+Go the USA Lacrosse site here to get started.

 Here is a breakdown of needed equipment: